 “Traditional Japanese Theater and Theater Studies in a Global Age.”
 The Yanai Initiative for Japanese Performing Arts Program at UCLA.
 Los Angeles, Ca. May 2017.

 “From the Drawing Board to the Center Stage: A look into the crossover from manga to the Kabuki Theater: One Piece.”
 Key Note Speaker.
 California State University, San Bernardino.
 November 2016.

 “Exploring the Actor’s Analects of Kyōkanoko Musume Dōjōji” in Japanese.
 Waseda Theater and Film Conference at Waseda University.
 July 2015.

 “Viewing Kabuki from the Center Stage: An Examination of a Woman’s Sexuality in Kyōkanoko Musume Dōjōji.”
 Association of Asian Studies Conference.
 Chicago, IL.
 March 2015.

-Kirk will be featured in the upcoming Netflix action movie, Kate (release date: September 10, 2021)
+Kirk is featured in the Netflix action movie, Kate (release date: September 10, 2021).